PierreSenellart/provsql/doc/TODO/bounded-treewidth-data.md

 relation of single-state TRUE tables that certain arcs produce -- the identity-relation check now closes it.

+#### Table-characterisation registry: consulted

+The gathering now reads `get_table_info` before inspecting any row.
+A relation the registry certifies as TID skips per-row gate introspection entirely (tokens are known base inputs, block keys nil); a BID relation gets its block keys *from the registered key columns* -- a v5 UUID over the key values, computed inside the gathering CTAS while the columns are in scope -- with a single `get_gate_type` per row only to separate `mulinput` alternatives from independent rows added by plain `INSERT` after `repair_key` (the registry keeps the BID kind for those, and the mixed case is exact -- tested against possible worlds).
+Source relations symmetrically: TID skips the input-gate check, BID raises immediately (block-correlated source sets are not expressible as independent super-source arcs), surfacing as the usual clean fallback notice.
+Derived, unregistered, or subquery-defined edges keep the fully dynamic per-token path (shape validation, conjunctive supports), untouched beneath as the safety net; the C compiler's shared-token check guards all paths regardless.
+A pleasant consequence of the lineage classifier: a CTAS that lifts the `provsql` column verbatim from a TID source is itself certified TID, so derived snapshot tables ride the fast path too.
+Measured on the 30k-edge ladder: gathering ~0.6 s -> ~0.45 s, integrated query ~2.8 s end-to-end.

+*Deliberately deferred*: ancestry-based static disjointness certification (rejecting or accepting join-defined edge relations by `get_ancestors` overlap).
+Ancestor overlap is the wrong granularity -- two derived edge relations over the same base table can still have pairwise disjoint supports (the join-key test is per *tuple*, not per relation) -- so a static rejection would be strictly more conservative than the dynamic check the route already runs, and a static acceptance would still need the per-tuple conjunctive-shape walk for the block keys and probabilities.
+Ancestry stays what it is elsewhere: the safe rewriter's concern.

 #### Degeneracy pre-probe: implemented, measured, not enabled

 `TreeDecomposition::degeneracyLowerBound` now has a `Graph` overload (the